 Reflect on this quote from Pope Francis: “Climate change is a problem which can no longer be left to a future generation.
 When it comes to the care of our ‘common home’, we are living at a critical moment of history.”

-We now welcome you to make your way from the humanities porch to the Living Plant Wall, located in the Fernandez Center.
+We now welcome you to make your way from the statue of St. Ignatius to the Living Plant Wall, located in the Fernandez Center.

 Stop 3: Living Plant Wall in the Fernandez Center